 As straightforward as the game’s premise may seem, the difficulty of Scrabble ultimately depends on the skills of your opponent.
 If you’re tired of constantly losing games against random players with cheeky strategies, this article is for you.

 Most players think it takes a vast vocabulary and high-level IQ to win consistently in Scrabble.
-While these attributes may make a difference in the game, how they affect a player’s chances are minimal at best.
+While these attributes may make a difference in the game, how they affect a player’s chances is minimal at best.

 Any game, whether video or board games, has patterns that players can exploit once they understand.
 Scrabble is no exception to this rule.
-With enough practice, any player can become a pro-Scrabble player once they know its patterns by heart.
+With enough practice, any player can become a pro Scrabble player once they know its patterns by heart.

 This article will uncover some of the most common strategies pro-Scrabble players use that most average players do not know.
-These strategies will help you win games consistently and teach you how to counter your opponent’s own game plan.
+These strategies will help you win games consistently and teach you how to counter your opponent’s game plan.

 Use an Unscrambling Tool